-Forecasted to become a $6.3-trillion industry by 2024, the global eCommerce market is growing at a very rapid, unprecedented pace.
+Forecasted to surpass $6.5 trillion during 2023, the global eCommerce market is growing at a very rapid, unprecedented pace.
 This is happening despite recent seismic disruptions and challenges to global economies.

 The accelerated ubiquity of smartphones and social media has paved the swift rise of various emerging eCommerce strategies and trends.
 However, while this development represents massive growth, it has made eCommerce more complicated.